• Skip to main content

 March 16, 2020

-Do you want to change your child’s surname?
-Read on to find out what the the Court considers if one parent wishes to change a child’s surname post separation and what the options are if the other parent opposes the change.
+Read on to find out what the Court considers if one parent wishes to change a child’s surname post separation and what the options are if the other parent opposes the change.

 What Does the Law Say?

-A change to a child’s surname is considered to be a major long term issue under the Family Law Act 1975 (Cth) Consequently, parents must consult with each other before making a decision to change their child’s surname.
+A change to a child’s surname is considered to be a major long-term issue under the Family Law Act 1975 (Cth) Consequently, parents must consult with each other before making a decision to change their child’s surname, where there is an order for shared parental responsibility.

-Where Parents Agree and There is Equal Shared Parental Responsibility
+Where Parents Agree and There is Shared Parental Responsibility

 Where both parents agree to the change of name, a Change of Name Application form signed by both parents can be submitted to the Registry of Births, Deaths & Marriages.

-Where Parents Do Not Agree and There is Equal Shared Parental Responsibility
+Where Parents Do Not Agree and There is Shared Parental Responsibility

-Where one parent does not agree to the change of name and there is equal shared parental responsibility, the parent wishing to change the child’s name must seek an order from the court to enable the child’s surname to be changed.
+Can you change your childrens surname when one parent does not agree to the change of name and there is a shared parental responsibility order?
+In this situation, the parent wishing to change the child’s name must seek an order from the court to enable the child’s surname to be changed.

 The Court will make the decision whether to make an order for the change of a child’s surname based on whether it is in the best interests of the child to do so.